Against All Odds (Take a Look at Me Now)

 "Against All Odds (Take a Look at Me Now)" (also titled "Against All Odds") is a song by English drummer, singer and songwriter Phil Collins.
 It was recorded for the soundtrack to the 1984 film of the same name.
-It is a power ballad in which its protagonist implores an ex-lover to "take a look at me now," knowing that reconciliation is "against all odds," but worth the gamble.
-The single reached No. 1 on the Billboard Hot 100 in the United States, the first of seven US No. 1's for Collins in his solo career.
-"Against All Odds (Take a Look At Me Now)" also topped the charts in Canada, Ireland, and Norway, while peaking at No. 2 in the United Kingdom.
+It is a power ballad in which its protagonist implores an ex-lover to "take a look at me now", knowing that reconciliation is "against all odds", but worth the gamble.
+The single reached No. 1 on the Billboard Hot 100 in the United States, the first of seven US No. 1s for Collins in his solo career.
+It also topped the charts in Canada, Ireland, and Norway, while peaking at No. 2 in the UK singles chart.

 The song has been covered by several singers, some versions of which have been successful in both the US and UK markets.
-The song has twice reached No. 1 in the UK singles chart: the pairing of Mariah Carey and boyband Westlife, in September 2000, and then again by Steve Brookstein, the first winner of The X Factor, in January 2005.
+It has twice reached No. 1 in the UK: the pairing of Mariah Carey and pop group Westlife in September 2000, and then again by Steve Brookstein, the first winner of The X Factor, in January 2005.